oodebe/oodebe/README.md

 * [UUID Module of Node] (https://github.com/broofa/node-uuid)
 * [Cluster Module of Node] (https://github.com/LearnBoost/cluster)
 * [Connect Module of Node] (https://github.com/senchalabs/connect)

 ## Functions

-### loadScript
-   Load a file and return it's contents as an object <br/> Input : request, callback <br/> request :input parameter by GET or POST

-### execScript
-  Execute a script  <br/>
-  Input : request, callback <br/> request :input parameter by GET or POST

-### saveScript
-  If file overwrite!=checked create else update  <br/>
-  Save the script.
-  Input : request, callback <br/> request :input parameter by GET or POST

-### deleteScript
-  Delete a script. <br/>
-  Input : query, callback <br/>
-  query : input parameter by GET or POST  <br/>

-### getScripts
-   Get all script in a folder and add data in results . <br/>
-   Input : file,results,callback <br/>
-   file : directory name in which all files are to be traversed. <br/> results : array in which result of the files will be stored.

-### sortScripts
-   Sort the scrips. <br/>
-   Input : query, callback  <br/> query : input parameter by GET or POST
 ### newuser
    Register a new user to oodebe. <br/>
    Input : user, callback <br/>